pombredanne/https-github.com-z88dk-z88dk.wiki-/Tool-zobjcopy.md

   Renames all global symbols that match the given regex, adding the specified prefix.
 All expressions where the renamed symbols are used are corrected accordingly.

+* -y old-name=new-name | --symbol old-name=new-name
+  Renames a global or external symbol.
+All expressions where the renamed symbols is used are corrected accordingly.

 ### Examples

 Dump the contents of a library file: